AN OFFICE ESCAPE TURNS INTO A SOUTH AFRICAN ODYSSEY

 It’s one of the many tragedies of apartheid that so many people in South Africa were denied access to the most beautiful parts of the country for so long.
 Everyone deserves the right to engage with their natural heritage.

 So I consider myself extremely fortunate.
 Not many people – even within SANParks – have been to all the national parks, and even fewer have been to all the other special protected areas.
-I have been to all of them several times, explored them extensively, and slept in wild places that few have ever seen.
+I have visited them several times, explored them extensively, and slept in wild places that few have ever seen.

-But now my journey has become somewhat of a pilgrimage.
-I find myself increasingly bonded to African wilderness and wildlife.
-These wild places and their animals have become part of who I am, and are probably the greatest source of inspiration in my life.
-They have taught me that nature is far more important than I ever imagined, and that we humans need both wilderness and wildlife if we are to live a full, rich life.
+But now, my journey has become somewhat of a pilgrimage.
+I find myself increasingly bonded to the African wilderness and wildlife.
+These wild places and their animals have become part of who I am and are probably the greatest source of inspiration in my life.
+They have taught me that nature is far more important than I ever imagined and that humans need both wilderness and wildlife to live a full, rich life.

-South African film maker and photographer Craig Foster, who has worked a lot with Bushmen, wrote, ‘It seems like our bond with animals is deeply rooted in our psyches and we need them just as much as we need wild open spaces.
-We don’t need them just because they are pleasant – we need them for our psychological survival.
-At a deep level a land without life, without creatures, is really disturbing.’
+South African filmmaker and photographer Craig Foster, who has worked a lot with Bushmen, wrote, ‘It seems like our bond with animals is deeply rooted in our psyches, and we need them just as much as we need wild open spaces.
+We don’t need them just because they are pleasant – we need them for psychological survival.
+At a deep level, a land without life, without creatures, is disturbing.’

 I’m sure that if other people – especially those in business and government – can see for themselves what I have seen, then they too will be inspired to care more for the few pockets of wilderness that remain.

-Scott Ramsay is still out there, somewhere.
+Scott Ramsay is still out there somewhere.
 But he’s not hiding.
-He’s always feeding us great stories and insights through his Africa Geographic blog series, taking photographs of the wild and interviewing the experts who work in the protected areas he loves.
-Through his work, Scott hopes to inspire others to travel to the continent’s national parks and nature reserves, which Scott believes are Africa’s greatest assets and deserve to be protected at any cost, not only for their sake but for our own survival.
-His one year journey to explore South Africa’s wild places turned into three.
+Through his work, Scott hopes to inspire others to travel to the continent’s national parks, and nature reserves, which Scott believes are Africa’s greatest assets and deserve to be protected at any cost, not only for their sake but for our own survival.
+His one-year journey to explore South Africa’s wild places turned into three.
 Perhaps as the wild places beyond South Africa’s borders lure him, the journey will continue for many years.
-Lets hope so.
-But if you haven’t yet been on a journey with Scott, this is the place to start: THREE YEARS IN THE WILD.